-Where there’s blame there’s a claim, goes the saying.
-And the UK seems no less immune to the thriving compensation culture.
-Increases in the way personal injury claims are calculated click here and the impact this will have on the limited its you purchase to protect you balance sheet click here mean you really should review the cover that you have in place.
+Where there’s blame there’s a claim, goes the saying and the UK seems no less immune to the thriving compensation culture.
+Increases in the way personal injury claims are calculated click here and the impact this will have on your business means you really should review the cover that you have in place.

 It’s a similar case in point across the Irish sea.
 In Ireland last year, according to the Injuries Board, more than 1,700 public liability awards (where a business or organisation is sued for injury to a member of the public) were made totalling €44 million in compensation, while the average award rose year-on-year by almost 11 per cent to €25,120.